aaiken1/fin-data-analysis-text/_sources/chapters/2_7_markdown.md

 Here's a Markdown [cheatsheet](https://www.markdownguide.org/cheat-sheet/).
 You'll get the hang of it very quickly.

 I suggest starting at [Datacamp](https://www.datacamp.com/community/tutorials/markdown-in-jupyter-notebook) for some examples of how to use Markdown in a Jupyter notebook.
 We'll go through our own examples in class.

+The [Markdown Section from Coding for Economists](https://aeturrell.github.io/coding-for-economists/wrkflow-markdown.html) is also great.

 You can read more about how to use [VS Code and Markdown](https://code.visualstudio.com/docs/languages/markdown).